From a Romantic Escape to Your Next Girls Getaway: A Year-Round Guide to Mt. Rainier

 If you’ve been fantasizing about climbing Mt.
 Rainier with your best friends, you need to check out the International Mountain Guides (IMI) All Women’s Mt.
 Rainier Climb.
 Led by female guides, this three-and-a-half-day adventure usually takes place in July.
 Designed to offer an individualized experience, those in your crew who need a little training receive extra instruction, while the rest of you enjoy a less rushed, more relaxed ascent.

 This excursion is a great opportunity to explore your courage and strengthen the bonds in your friendship circle.
-The dates for next season’s climb is scheduled to be released in the next two weeks.
 The All Women’s Mt.
 Rainier Climb does fill fast and the folks as IMI suggest reserving your spot before mid-October.

 Located inside the national park, Carbon River Road runs through an inland temperate rainforest providing access to lush forests and rushing rivers.
 The five-mile path is level with little gain, making it perfect for new and seasoned riders.